 - You will be asked to lie on your side on an x-ray table.
-Your surgeon will insert a needle between the bones of your spine and into your spinal canal.
+Your healthcare provider will insert a needle between the bones of your spine and into your spinal canal.
 He or she will use an x-ray with a monitor to carefully guide the needle.
 Contrast liquid will be used to help your provider see your nerves, bones, or spinal cord more clearly.
-You may feel warm after the dye is injected.
+You may feel warm after the liquid is injected.
 The table will be tilted so the liquid can move through your spinal canal.

 - A series of x-rays may be taken while you are moved into different positions.
-Then, a CT scan of the spine will be done.
+A CT scan of your spine will be done.
 If the contrast liquid is made with oil, it will be removed.
 The needle will be removed, and the injection site will be covered with a bandage or surgical tape.

 After your procedure:

 You will be taken to a room to rest for several hours.
 Healthcare providers will monitor you closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
 When your healthcare provider sees that you are okay, you will be able to go home or be taken to your hospital room.
-You may need to drink more liquids than usual after the procedure, or you may need IV fluids.
-Liquids will help flush the contrast dye out of your body.
+Tell your healthcare provider if you have a headache, back or neck pain, or tingling, numbness, or weakness below your waist.